bigstack-oss/cube-cos-api/docs/developing/README.md

 - RPM: A comprehensive way to develop with CubeCOS

-- Binary replacement: A faster way to develop with CubeCOS (:warning: the binary will be reset when CubeCOS get restarted)
+- Binary replacement: A faster way to develop with CubeCOS (⚠️ the binary will be reset when CubeCOS get restarted)

 <br/>